Getting started with Tehama Administration

 - (c) Click CREATE.

-Authorized members can click the asset name to access the asset under the SECRETS sidebar item within the Room's WORK tab.
-They may also access the asset from the 'Workspace Agent' application's SECRETS tab with one of the Room's Desktops.
+Authorized members can click the asset name to access the asset under the SECRETS sidebar item within the Enclave's WORK tab.
+They may also access the asset from the 'Workspace Agent' application's SECRETS tab with one of the Enclave's Desktops.

 See the Secrets Vault User Guide for more details.